 The LED is on the end of a long cable, which allows it to be mounted onto the end of a tree branch, where it can be seen.
 It can be secured to the branch with a dark colored twist tie.
 When the LED is off, it will be semi-invisible.
 If someone in the family is “artsy-craftsy,” the LED can be made part of an ornament; Rudolph’s nose, perhaps.
 If your tree has multicolored blinking lights, the LED probably won’t be noticed in amongst them.
 It would then be best to mount the LED away from the tree.

 The final piece of equipment required to complete the system isn’t electronic, but nevertheless essential.
 A two-foot long transmission funnel (available at an auto parts store) can be used to fill the tree stand with a minimum of trouble.
 One only has to listen for the buzzer to tell when the tree base is full.
 A black or dark green funnel can be nestled between the branches near the backside of the tree, and left there.
 It will be invisible.
 A conventional funnel and a piece of plastic tubing will work, as well.

 The circuitry for the Christmas Tree Dipstick is shown in Figure 2.

-Consists of High- and Low-water level probes, circuitry to turn on the low-level LED, and circuitry to activate a one-second buzzer, when the water level reaches full.
+Consists of high- and low-water level probes, circuitry to turn on the low-level LED, and circuitry to activate a one-second buzzer for when the water level reaches full.